x7c1/Plater/README.md

 Plater is a library that aims to ease the burden of writing PHP.
-It plans to provide some basic data-structures and framework, for instance, to make a functional implementation more easily.
+It plans to provide some basic data-structures and framework, for instance, to implement a functional design more easily.

 Test
 --------